aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/rowcollection/_index.md

 ﻿---
 title: RowCollection
 second_title: Aspose.Cells for Node.js via C++ API Reference
-description: Collects the Row.row objects that represent the individual rows in a worksheet.
+description: Collects the Rownodejscpprow objects that represent the individual rows in a worksheet.
 type: docs
 url: /nodejs-cpp/rowcollection/
 ---

 ## RowCollection class

-Collects the [Row](./row/) objects that represent the individual rows in a worksheet.
+Collects the [Row](/nodejs-cpp/row/) objects that represent the individual rows in a worksheet.

 ```javascript
 class RowCollection;